 Each placement is different.
 That’s because all of Restless Development’s programme work is designed specifically to meet the needs of the country and communities we are working in.
 As we focus on the issues that most affect young people, it is likely that you will be helping us to address crucial issues such as sexual and reproductive health (including HIV), unemployment and other factors that contribute to poverty.
 Importantly, each volunteer will also be helping young people become leaders of their own development.
 Example activities include:

-You will be living with host families from local community in most cases.
-Sometimes you might be staying at rented accommodation.
-We conduct thorough risk assessment to make sure that your placement community and accommodation are safe to live in.
+You will be living with host families from local community, we conduct thorough risk assessment's to make sure that your placement community and accommodation are safe to live in.

 You will not be able to travel around your host country once your project finishes.
 You must return on the flight we book for you.
 Once you return, you will then be expected to attend a returned volunteer training weekend so that you can start planning your Action at Home as soon as possible!

-You can only apply again for International Citizen Service if you have been a General Participant and you want to go as a Leader.
-If you have been an ICS Leader before, you can not go again as a Leader.
+You can only apply again for International Citizen Service if you have been a General Participant and you want to go as a Team Leader.
+If you have been an ICS Team Leader before, you can not go again.